Borrowing from a 401(k) to Refinance an Underwater Mortgage

 Interest rates on 401(k) loans are usually set by your plan and are often based on the prime rate plus 1% or 2%, though the exact rate depends on your employer’s plan terms.

-The other key thing to remember is that while you’re repaying a loan, you’re really repaying yourself.
-All repayments — including interest — go back into your 401(k) account.
-However, it’s important to note that you’re repaying the loan with after-tax dollars and will still owe income taxes when you eventually withdraw the funds in retirement, meaning you’ll be taxed twice on that money.
+The other key thing to remember is that while you’re repaying a loan, you’re really repaying yourself — all repayments, including interest, go back into your 401(k) account.
+However, you’re repaying the loan with after-tax dollars and will still owe income taxes when you eventually withdraw the funds in retirement, meaning you’ll effectively be taxed twice on that money.

 Your 401(k) as a Multiplier

-The downside is that it’s likely to raise your short-term debt obligations, at least for the next five years, while you pay back your 401(k).
-Also, the money you borrow from your account won’t be able to appreciate tax-free, so if the stock market surges between now and then, you’d miss out on those earnings.
+The downside is that borrowing from your 401(k) will likely raise your short-term debt obligations for the repayment period — typically up to five years.
+The money you borrow also won’t be able to appreciate tax-free during that time, so if the market surges, you’d miss out on those earnings.

 An Example of Possible Savings

-In a down market where your home is underwater, let’s say it is only worth $207,000.
-However, if you’ve got good credit and can refinance your mortgage at 4.5%, and assuming you have $4,000 in refinance costs, you’ll need to kick in approximately $25,000 to eliminate the negative equity and cover the new loan.
+In a down market where your home is underwater, let’s say it’s only worth $207,000.
+If you have good credit and can refinance at 4.5% — with $4,000 in closing costs — you’d need to bring approximately $25,000 to the table to eliminate the negative equity and cover the new loan amount.

-This does not factor in the $25,000 you borrowed and must pay back to your 401(k) over the next five years.
-If you don’t pay it back, there’s a 10% penalty.
-Paying back $25,000 over 5 years at 5.25% interest would require a monthly payment of approximately $475, which is more than what you’d be shaving off your monthly mortgage payment in either of the above scenarios.
+Neither scenario factors in the $25,000 you borrowed and must repay to your 401(k).
+Paying that back over five years at 5.25% interest would require a monthly payment of approximately $475 — more than the monthly mortgage savings in either scenario above.

 Consider These Factors

 A 401(k) loan is all about the numbers.
-You’ll need to weigh your options, perhaps with the help of a tax professional or an accountant who can guide you through various scenarios.
+You’ll want to weigh your options carefully — ideally with the help of a tax professional or accountant who can walk you through various scenarios.
+Key factors to consider include:

-The amount you want to borrow.
-The less you need to borrow to cover your underwater shortfall, the easier to meet your repayment obligation.
+• The amount you need to borrow.
+The less you need to borrow to cover your underwater shortfall, the easier it is to meet your repayment obligation.

-The difference in interest rates.
-The bigger the difference between your current interest rate and the rate you can refinance at is a big indicator that you can save more money in the long run.
-A difference of 2% isn’t as attractive as an interest rate with a 4% difference.
+• The difference in interest rates.
+The bigger the spread between your current rate and the rate you can refinance at, the more you stand to save.
+A 4% difference is far more compelling than a 2% difference.

-How long you plan to stay in your home.
-If you’re not planning to live in your home for several more years, refinancing may not be appropriate simply because you won’t be there long enough to save more than the closing costs.
+• How long you plan to stay in your home.
+If you’re not planning to stay for several more years, refinancing may not make sense — you may not be there long enough to recoup the closing costs.

 Programs for Underwater Borrowers